OWASP/www-project-developer-guide/draft/14-checklist/05-validate-inputs.md

 It is vital that input validation is performed to provide the starting point for a secure application or system.
 Without input validation the software application/system will continue to be vulnerable to new and varied attacks.

-Refer to proactive control '[C5: Validate All Inputs][control5]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C5: Validate All Inputs][control5] for more context from the OWASP Top 10 Proactive Controls project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### Syntax and semantic validity